Rachel Martin: Career

 Martin was a producer and reporter for KQED in San Francisco.
 In 2003, she was a freelance reporter in Afghanistan, also for NPR.
 From 2005 to 2007, Martin was foreign correspondent for NPR.
 In 2007, she covered the Virginia Tech shooting.
 In 2008, she was a correspondent for ABC News.
 Martin was one of the hosts of NPR's Bryant Park Project, a New York-based experimental morning news program designed to attract a younger demographic.

 In 2010, Martin was National Security Correspondent for NPR, during which time she reported on the US counterinsurgency efforts.
 She took over as host of Weekend Edition Sunday in 2012, shortly after longtime host Liane Hansen stepped down.
 She became a co-host of Morning Edition in 2016 when Renée Montagne stepped down.
 She left the show in early 2023.
 Having previously worked as the network's religion correspondent from 2006 to 2007, Martin is the creator of Enlighten Me, an NPR special series on religion, spirituality, and meaning.

+As of March 2026, Martin hosts the podcast Wild Card with Rachel Martin, which airs through NPR.

+Personal life

+Martin and her husband have two sons.